Visual studio code¶

 C/C++: adds the language support for developing in C and C++ (IntelliSense and debugging)

-C/C++ Themes [optional]: provides a theme extension to VS code that closely match Visual Studio themes and include colors for many of the new scopes.
+C/C++ Themes [optional]: provides a theme extension to VS code that closely matches Visual Studio themes and includes colors for many of the new scopes.

-CMake Tools: provides the native developer a full-featured workflow for CMake-based projects in VS code.
+CMake Tools: provides the native developer with a full-featured workflow for CMake-based projects in VS code.

-You can install directly the whole C/C++ pack or the extension one-by-one, to do so, once you opened VS code:
+You can install the entire C/C++ pack at once or install the extensions one by one.
+To do so, open VS code:

 Click on the “Extension” button in the primary side bar (located on the left by default) (1).